juniorsysadmin/puppet-irqbalance/README.md

 ```

 Set all of the irqbalance options at once:
-(These won't be checked to see if this irqbalance version supports them all.)
+(These won't be checked to see if the installed irqbalance version supports
+them)

 ```puppet
 class { '::irqbalance':